George Soudon Bridgman: Paignton Pier

 Bridgman was commissioned by a local Paignton barrister, Arthur Hyde Dendy, to design a pier for the town.
 The construction was begun in 1878 to his design, and the pier opened in 1879.
 It remains standing to this day, and continues to be popular with both locals and visitors to the resort.

 St Marychurch Town Hall

 In 1866, Bridgman received a prize of £25 for his design for St Marychurch Town Hall.
 The hall cost £2,718 to build and opened in November 1883.
 It was sold to a developer in 2005 and subsequently converted into flats.

 Personal life

 Bridgman married Miss E Norman (d.
 28 March 1900) in 1863,setting up home at Courtland Road in Paignton.
 They had eight children, including Norman George Bridgman (b.
 1869) who also became an architect.

 Following his first wife's death, Bridgman married Eliza (Lizzie) Black, and they moved back to Torquay in January 1902 where they lived until his death.

 Commemoration

-Bridgman's name appears on three blue plaques in Paington.
+Bridgman's name appears on three blue plaques in Paignton.